RideWithGPS Available on All Bike Tours

 - When removing your phone from the bike mount, always have one hand on the phone.

-- Always have your phone on Airplane mode while riding.
+- If you do not need to call anyone, then have your phone on Airplane mode while riding.

 - Check your battery level during the day and keep the paper route notes with you as a backup should your battery die.
 Consider bringing a portable power bank to recharge your phone mid-day.